 Grain analysis provides levels of all 12 essential nutrients: Nitrogen (N), Potassium (K), Phosphorus (P), Sulphur (S), Calcium (Ca), Magnesium (Mg), Manganese (Mn), Zinc (Zn), Copper (Cu), Iron (Fe), Boron (B), and Molybdenum (Mo).
 It completes the story started by soil analysis and developed by leaf analysis and reveals whether a crop actually captured enough of each nutrient throughout its entire life.

-Grain analysis checks: -
+Grain analysis provides a check on: -

 - Results of soil and leaf analysis

-- Seasonal issues
+- Seasonal abnormalities

 - Whether rooting etc. was adequate

 Grain analyses on >900 YEN cereal crops showed that three-quarters were probably deficient in at least one nutrient.
 We estimate that the average YEN crop would have benefited at least £500 per field if it had received fully optimal nutrition.